 Computing: CybersecurityOffered by: Computer Science

-- State-of-the-art computing equipment on campus: in addition to smart classrooms and labs for Computing discipline, there is a network lab where the students can utilize virtual servers to practice installation and configuration of operating systems and services, hacking and cracking activities, and perform computer forensic analysis;
+The facilities at SRU include state-of-the-art computing equipment, in addition to smart classrooms and labs.
+Cybersecurity majors can utilize virtual servers to practice installation and configuration of operating systems and services, participate in hacking and cracking activities, and perform computer forensic analysis.

 What Will You Learn?